Stormy Stretch: Forecasters Eye Path Of New System On Track For Weekend

 But first, the storm that arrived overnight Tuesday, Feb.
 11 will bring a second round of precipitation late Wednesday afternoon, Feb.
 12 into the evening, according to the National Weather Service.

-As the temperature rises during the day Thursday, there will be rain and showers at times with breezy condition and strong wind gusts at times.
+As the temperature rises during the day Thursday, there will be rain and showers at times with breezy conditions and occasional strong wind gusts.

 Valentine's Day on Friday, Feb.
-14 will be sunny with seasonable temperatures.
+14 will bring sunny with seasonable temperatures.

 The next winter storm is expected to arrive in the early afternoon on Saturday, Feb.
 15.

-It is expected to produce mainly rain for Washington, DC and Philadelphia, but a combination of rain, snow and perhaps ice is more likely for New York City and Boston, AccuWeather predicts.
+It is expected to produce mainly rain for Washington, DC and Philadelphia, but a combination of rain, snow, and ice is more likely for New York City and Boston, AccuWeather predicts.

 Check back to Daily Voice for updates.